What is bowel cancer and how can we detect this early?

 – tiredness and/or anaemia (pale complexion, weakness and breathlessness)

-- blood in the urine or passing urine frequently or during the nightchange in urine colour – dark, rusty or brown.
+– blood in the urine or passing urine frequently or during the night or change in urine colour – dark, rusty or brown.

 How to investigate for bowel cancer

 In patients who present with symptoms, such as those described above, the most appropriate approach is to proceed directly to colonoscopy, assuming the patient is suitable for a light anaesthetic.
-In those patients at “average risk” of colorectal cancer, a reasonable approach is to start off with a faecal occult blood test if in the appropriate age group (currently, aged 50 to 75, however professional societies in the United States in particular are advocating for the screening age to be dropped to 45).
+In those people without any symptoms and who do not have anyone in their family with bowel cancer, a reasonable approach is to start off with a faecal occult blood test if in the appropriate age group (currently, aged 50 to 75, however professional societies are advocating for the screening age to be dropped to 45).
+Alternatively, there is an argument for a single “baseline” colonoscopy in motivated patients.

-In those with an increased risk of cancer, such as those with a significant family history of colorectal cancer, you may well be eligible for screening for colorectal cancer via colonoscopy.
-If in doubt, feel free to contact our practice on (03) 9887 2777 and our administrative staff will check with Dr Gupta and get back to you.
+In those with an increased risk of cancer, such as those with a family history of colorectal cancer, you may well be eligible for screening for colorectal cancer via colonoscopy.
+If in doubt, feel free to contact our practice on (03) 9887 2777 or via email (office@universalgastro.com.au)